Playback Memory Lab

 - Are reservations required?

-- How long can I reserve a scanning and VHS station?
+- How long can I reserve a scanning or VHS station?

-The appointment time to use either the scanning station or the VHS station is 3 hours long, 1-4pm.
+All sessions for the scanning station or the VHS station are 3 hours long, 1-4pm.

 - How many stations and seats does the lab have?

 The lab has two separate stations, one (1) scanning station and one (1) VHS station, each with ergonomic seating.
 Additional seating can be offered for larger groups, the Lab has a maximum capacity of six.

 - What type of equipment does Playback Memory Lab offer?

 - Does the lab have photo or video editing software?

 The Playback Memory Lab does not currently offer photo editing tools.
 Please visit Sonoma County Library E Street Studios for more information on editing in the library.

 - Is food or drink allowed in the lab?